-- "Pololū is untouched, and that's the way we want to keep it." - Pololū should be for the people of Kohala first; the people who access the valley for a function rather than just for recreation. - We just want people to love and respect Kohala (and Pololū) as much as we do. - We don't want to see any change/development at Pololū.
+- "Pololū is untouched, and that's the way we want to keep it." - Pololū should be for the people of Kohala first; the people who access the valley for a function rather than just for recreation. - ♦ We just want people to love and respect Kohala (and Pololū) as much as we do. - ♦ We don't want to see any change/development at Pololū.
 Leave things the way it is.
-When you make a change, it opens the door for other development. - ◆ Pololū should be for the people of Kohala first, since they are the ones taking care of the place. - ♦ I feel bad when Kohala people show up and there's no parking for them.
+When you make a change, it opens the door for other development. - ♦ Pololū should be for the people of Kohala first, since they are the ones taking care of the place. - ♦ I feel bad when Kohala people show up and there's no parking for them.
 I wish the parking lot could be just for Kohala people.
-It hurts to tell them they got to park up the road. - ◆ The existing structure at the Mule Station could be turned into a museum that shows a video of the trail.
-This would continue/enhance the historic significance of the Mule Station. - ♦ We need portable toilets ASAP!
+It hurts to tell them they got to park up the road. - The existing structure at the mule station could be turned into a museum that shows a video of the trail.
+This would continue/enhance the historic significance of the mule station. - ♦ We need portable toilets ASAP!
 We have a great operation right now with the trail stewards; we'd be good for the next couple years if we just had toilets. - ♦ Access into Pololū should be for function (i.e., hunting, fishing, gathering hala, etc.) rather than recreation.
 Pololū should be for function/subsistence use only; visitors should not be allowed to hike into Pololū.
 Visitors should stay at the lookout only. - ♦ Access should be prioritized for Hawai'i residents that come from rural communities since they are more likely to come for subsistence use. - ♦ There is no need for a new lookout.
-I don't want Pololū to look like a visitor destination because for us, it's someplace really special. - Kūpuna should be able to drive up to the trailhead. - ◆ The wild cattle in the valley should be removed. - The sand dunes should be fenced to prevent people from walking over the burial sites. - ♦ The Division of Conservation and Resource Enforcement (DOCARE) officers should have a greater presence at the trailhead to police visitors. - ◆ The valley should be allowed to rest, like at Hanauma Bay how they close it two days out of the week.
+I don't want Pololū to look like a visitor destination because for us, it's someplace really special. - Kūpuna should be able to drive up to the trailhead. - ◆ The wild cattle in the valley should be removed. - The sand dunes should be fenced to prevent people from walking over the burial sites. - ◆ The Division of Conservation and Resource Enforcement (DOCARE) officers should have a greater presence at the trailhead to police visitors. - The valley should be allowed to rest, like at Hanauma Bay how they close it two days out of the week. - Acquire the mule station parcel to have more room and move the parking from the trailhead. - I'd like to see the trailhead as a viewpoint only.

-"That valley is sacred; Kamehameha was born and raised there...! used to hunt and fish down in the valley.
+"That valley is sacred; Kamehameha was born and raised there...I used to hunt and fish down in the valley.
 Leave it alone, don't change Pololū."